The Milky Way

 What is ghoul lighting?

-Ghoul lighting is that effect when you take a flashlight and shine it up your face under your nose.
+Ghoul lighting is the effect when you take a flashlight and shine it up your face under your nose.
 It creates these really dark shadows under your eyes and looks spooky.
 It certainly is not the way that anybody wants to be lit, especially our newborn babies!
 Up-lighting someone like this is not flattering.

 newborn photography lighting mistakes ghoul lighting